 According to a 2020 study, companies spend 50% more now on SaaS products than they did the year before.
 Also, the number of unique apps that SaaS companies are using has increased by about 30%.

-What Is B2B SaaS Marketing?
+What is B2B SaaS Marketing: Definition

-Taking into account that SaaS stands for “software as a service,” it means that SaaS marketing involves promoting software based on subscriptions.
+Considering that SaaS stands for “software as a service,” it means that SaaS marketing involves promoting software based on subscriptions.

 If your organization can take the time to consider this new way people buy SaaS products, you’ll have a better grip on your marketing tactics as a whole.